authentik-community/kadmin-rs/python-kadmin-rs/docs/index.rst

 Welcome to python-kadmin-rs's documentation!
 ============================================

-These are Python bindings to the above Rust library, using the `kadmin::sync` interface to ensure thread safety.
+This is a Python interface to libkadm5.
 It provides two Python modules: `kadmin` for remote operations, and `kadmin_local` for local operations.

 With `kadmin`: